 On a quest for the best postcard app, I’ve put several of them to the following test.
 I downloaded each app to my iPhone and used them to create and send two postcards to myself from each: one with a photo from my iPhone 11 and another with a photo from my DSLR (a Sony A7III).

 Overall, all the apps had modern, intuitive interfaces.
-I didn’t read any instructions, I just let them guide me through the steps of creating my chosen card.
-I ordered the most basic version of each card (no premium upgrades) at their individual card rates (no multi-card savings or subscriptions).
+In order to test useability, I didn’t read any instructions.
+Instead, I just let them guide me through the steps of creating my chosen card.
+I ordered the most basic version of each postcard (no premium upgrades) at their individual card rates (no multi-card savings or subscriptions).
 I tested features such as handwritten signatures or personalized postage stamps, that were included at this standard level of purchase.
-I received confirmation emails for each of my orders.
+Each order yielded a confirmation email which arrived almost immediately in my inbox.

 Next, I documented the cards’ arrival dates and examined them for print quality and design.
 The individual results were as follows.